OpenGamma/StrataDocs/pages/docs/products/cds.md

 As such, CDS can be viewed as a form of insurance against the default of a specific legal entity.

 The Strata CDS instrument follows the ISDA standard.

+A CDS Index is a standardized financial derivative that contains a basket single name CDS.

 ## Key classes